Take the Next Step

 The Multi-Age program leads to a Master's of Education degree and licensure to teach World Language (French, German, Spanish, Latin) for grades Kindergarten–12.
-The graduate program is designed for full-time study and internship requiring a Monday through Friday commitment.
+The graduate program is designed for three semesters of full-time study and internship requiring a Monday through Friday commitment.

 Applicants must have a Bachelor's degree in the target language, meet content requirements, and pass state mandated examinations.
 World Language candidates are required to obtain the minimum score of “Intermediate High“ (or higher) on both the Oral Proficiency Interview (OPI) and the Writing Proficiency Test (WPT).
 Upon successful completion of the program and passing licensure exams, and the OPI and WPT exams, candidates are eligible apply for an Ohio Resident Educator Multi-Age license in the concentration area that applies to your preparation as regulated by the Ohio Department of Education.
 Licensure and certification requirements vary from state to state, and we have not determined if this program meets educational requirements outside of Ohio.
 If you are planning to pursue professional licensure or certification in a state other than Ohio, please contact the appropriate licensing entity in that state to seek information and guidance regarding that state’s licensure or certification requirements.

 At this time, there is no state required exam for Latin, therefore, we will require candidates to take the Praxis II Exam in Latin, test code 5601, with a target qualifying score of 150.
 In addition, an oral interview will be required with a program faculty person.

 Graduates of Wright State's Bachelor of Arts in French, German, Latin, or Spanish in the College of Liberal Arts may seek admission to the Master of Education (M.Ed.) degree in the College of Education and Human Services.
 This graduate program is required for teacher licensure.